PranjalGarudi/LENOVO3/README.md

 A responsive **static website** built using **HTML and CSS** to spread awareness about **UN Sustainable Development Goal 8 (SDG 8)** — *Decent Work and Economic Growth*.
 The project highlights why inclusive growth matters and showcases real-world focus areas like green jobs, worker rights, and digital skills.

-This project is well-suited for **college assignments, SDG-based projects, hackathons, and beginner portfolios**.

 ---

 ## 📌 Project Objective